Ultimate Idaho Wedding Planning Checklist (Update 2026)

 Book all transportation.

-Buy or rent groom’s tuxedo.
+Buy or rent partner’s tuxedo.

 Being premarital counseling.